Generic Name: amphetamine and dextroamphetamine (am FET a meen and DEX troe am FET a meen)

 opioid (narcotic) medicine; or

-This list is not complete and many other drugs can interact with amphetamine and dextroamphetamine.
+This list is not complete and many other drugs may affect amphetamine and dextroamphetamine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.